The Chilkoot Trail, which begins on tidewater in Alaska and climbs up over mountains in…

 According to the website, the name of the company – Muktuk – is an Inuktitut word that means whale blubber.
 When Frank started out a friend in Inuvik provided muktuk, from Bowhead and Beluga whales to feed his first group of dogs.
 Despite its egg white texture, dogs love this nutty tasting food.

-What a day looks like Yukon dogsledding on the Takhini River
+Yukon dogsledding on the Takhini River

 At Muktuk Adventures they will outfit you from head to toe with cold-weather gear so you’ll never have to worry about staying warm.
 You may look like the Michelin Man in red – but you’ll be thankful, especially in the cold of the morning, for all the clothes.